A Tight Bound of Hard Thresholding: Experiments

 \subsection{Sparse Recovery}

-To understand the practical behavior of our algorithm as well as to justify the theoretical analysis, we perform numerical experiments for sparse recovery.

-{\bf Data Generation.} \ We follow the setting in~\cite{tropp2007signal}, i.e., the data dimension $d$ is fixed as $256$ and we generate an $n\times d$ Gaussian random sensing matrix $\bA$ whose entries are independently and identically distributed with zero mean and variance $1/n$.
-Then $1000$ $K$-sparse signals are independently generated, where the support of each signal is uniformly distributed over the index set $\{1, 2, \cdots, d\}$.
-That is, we run our algorithm and baselines for $1000$ trials.
-The measurements $\by$ for each signal $\bx$ is obtained by $\by = \bA \bx$, i.e., noise free.
-In this way, we are able to study the convergence rate by plotting the logarithm of the objective value since the optimum is known to be zero.
+To understand the practical behavior of our algorithm as well as to justify the theoretical analysis, we perform experiments on synthetic data.
+The experimental settings are as follows: \begin{itemize} \item {\bf Data Generation.} \ The data dimension $d$ is fixed as $256$ and we generate an $n\times d$ Gaussian random sensing matrix $\bA$ whose entries are i.i.d. with zero mean and variance $1/n$.
+Then $1000$ $K$-sparse signals $\bx^*$ are independently generated, where the support of each signal is uniformly chosen.
+That is, we run our algorithm and the baselines for $1000$ trials.
+The measurements $\by$ for each signal $\bx^*$ is obtained by $\by = \bA \bx^*$ which is noise free.
+In this way, we are able to study the convergence rate by plotting the logarithm of the objective value since the optimal objective value is known to be zero.

-{\bf Baselines.} \ We mainly compare with two closely related algorithms: IHT~\cite{blumensath2009iterative} and projected gradient descent~(PGD)~\cite{jain2014iterative}.
+\item {\bf Baselines.} \ We mainly compare with two closely related algorithms: IHT and PGD.
 Both of them compute the full gradient of the least-squares loss followed by hard thresholding.
-Yet, PGD is more general, in the sense that it allows the sparsity parameter $k$ to be larger than the true sparsity $K$ ($k=K$ for IHT) and a flexible step size $\eta$ ($\eta = 1$ for IHT).
-Hence, PGD can be viewed as a batch counterpart of our method HT-SVRG.
+Yet, PGD is more general, in the sense that it allows the sparsity parameter $k$ to be larger than the true sparsity $K$ ($k=K$ for IHT) and also considers a flexible step size $\eta$ ($\eta = 1$ for IHT).
+Hence, PGD can be viewed as a batch counterpart to our method HT-SVRG.